MenneBos/skill-homey/README.rst

 Apps
 The homey requires multiple apps each with their own configuration.
-    - Install the right app for your devices.
+    -Install the right app for your devices.
 How to configure these apps is not part of the description here.
-    - Install the MQTT client app.
+    -Install the MQTT client app.
 Tested is the "Musqitto MQTT client" from Menno van Grinsven.
 Set the IP address equal to the homey address and use port 1884.
 If wanted you can secure the connection with the broker.
-    - Install the MQTT broker.
+    -Install the MQTT broker.
 Tested is the "MQTT broker" from Menno van Grinsven.
 Give the port 1884 and enable unsecure connections
-    - Install the "MQTT Hub".
+    -Install the "MQTT Hub".
 This is an app to discover all devices and it status and broadcast this information according the homie convention to the MQTT broker.
 Set Hub "on", publish state by broadcast, protocol "Homie convention v3.0.1".
 Topic "homie/homey" and Birth and lastwill "on" with standard parameters.
-    - Check if devices are found by the "MQTT hub" and broadcast them on the topic.
+    -Check if devices are found by the "MQTT hub" and broadcast them on the topic.

 Devices
     -You can use the Hue app to discover on/off devices.
 You can also use on/off devices from klikaanklikuit.
 Others on/off devices should work but they are not tested.